| Loading… |

 Definition

-This is a three-candlestick pattern signaling a major top reversal.
-It is composed of a white candlestick followed by a short candlestick, which characteristically gaps up to form a star.
-Then we have a third black candlestick whose closing is well into the first session’s white body.
-This is a meaningful top pattern.
+This is a three-candlestick formation indicating a significant top reversal.
+It consists of a white candlestick followed by a small candlestick, which typically gaps up to form a star.
+The third candlestick is black and closes well within the bullish candlestick’s real body from the first session.
+This is a notable reversal pattern.

 Recognition Criteria